 Featured by Harvard Innovation Labs and Harvard Medical School

-The preprint "Using OpenKeyNav to Enhance the Keyboard-Accessibility of Web-based Data Visualization Tools" (OSF Preprint) will be presented at the AccessViz workshop, part of IEEE VIS 2024 conference.
+The preprint "Using OpenKeyNav to Enhance the Keyboard-Accessibility of Web-based Data Visualization Tools" (OSF Preprint) was presented at the AccessViz workshop, part of IEEE VIS 2024 conference.
+Watch the AccessViz presentation.
+The research paper is funded by the National Institutes of Health through the HIDIVE lab at Harvard University*.

 Basic installation and setup instructions are below.
 For detailed documentation, guides, and tutorials, visit the OpenKeyNav Documentation.